The Takedown Button Becomes Synthetic Media Governance

 That is the governance stack now forming around intimate deepfake abuse: victim report, platform process, hash matching, duplicate suppression, complaint portal, agency enforcement, and criminal law.

 But every layer is also a control surface.
-A platform decides what counts as a valid request, how the form is worded, whether account creation is required, how quickly a human reviews contested cases, whether duplicates are really found, how appeals work, whether logs are retained, and whether smaller languages, disabled users, minors, and people without legal support can navigate the process.
+A platform decides what counts as a valid request, how the form is worded, whether account creation is required, how quickly a human reviews contested cases, whether duplicates are really found, how appeals work, whether logs are retained, and whether smaller languages, disabled users, minors, people without legal support, and people reporting on behalf of someone with permission can navigate the process.

 The interface will decide how much of the law is real.